IAD-ZHDK/BreadboardDCMotor/README.md

 There are a number of variations of the motors, with either 3 or 6 volts and with various gear ratios.
 Joy-it offers the motor together with a wheel and mounting parts.

 This is intended to teaching Physical Computing or electronic basics.
-When two pcbs are used together with the Joy-it wheel combo, it's possible to turn the bread board into a small robot.
+When two breakouts are used together with the Joy-it wheel combo, it's possible to turn the breadboard into a differential wheeled robot.
 This project was born out of the frustration of leads always breaking on mini DC motors during Physical Computing classes.

-To assemle, simply snap off the vertical bracket, and solder the motor into place.
+To assemle, simply snap off the vertical bracket, and solder together with the motor into place.
 An optional drop of glue, or a 3D printed bracket (files included) can secure the motor firmly in place.

 PCB TOP                                                     |  PCB Bottom :----------------------------------------------------------:|:---------------------------------------------------------------: